Woiwurrung: Native Police Corps

-On the instructions of Charles La Trobe a Native Police Corps was established and underwritten by the government in 1842 in the hope of civilising the Aboriginal men.
+On the instructions of Charles La Trobe, a Native Police Corps was established and underwritten by the government in 1842 in the hope of civilising the Aboriginal men.
 It was based at Narre Warren, but later moved to Merri Creek and continued in operation until disbanded in January 1853.
 As senior Wurundjeri elder, Billibellary's cooperation for the proposal was important for its success, and after deliberation he backed the initiative and even proposed himself for enlistment, but resigned after about a year when he found that it was to be used to capture and even kill other natives.
 He did his best from then to undermine the Corps and as a result many native troopers deserted and few remained longer than three or four years.
 Participation in the police corps failed to stop troopers participating in tribal ceremonies, gatherings and rituals.

 Coranderrk

-In 1863 the surviving members of the Woiwurrung tribes and speakers were given "permissive occupancy" of Coranderrk Station, near Healesville and forcibly resettled.
+In 1863, the surviving members of the Woiwurrung tribes and speakers were given "permissive occupancy" of Coranderrk Station, near Healesville and forcibly resettled.
 Despite numerous petitions, letters, and delegations to the Colonial and Federal Government, the grant of this land in compensation for the country lost was refused.
-Coranderrk was closed in 1924 and its occupants bar five refusing to leave Country were again moved to Lake Tyers in Gippsland.
+Coranderrk was closed in 1924, and its occupants barring five, who refused to leave Country were again moved to Lake Tyers in Gippsland.

 Structure, borders and land use

 Communities consisted of six or more (depending on the extent of the territory) land-owning groups called clans that spoke a related language and were connected through cultural and mutual interests, totems, trading initiatives and marriage ties.
 Access to land and resources, such as the Birrarung, by other clans, was sometimes restricted depending on the state of the resource in question.
-For example; if a river or creek had been fished regularly throughout the fishing season and fish supplies were down, fishing was limited or stopped entirely by the clan who owned that resource until fish were given a chance to recover.
+For example, if a river or creek had been fished regularly throughout the fishing season and fish supplies were down, fishing was limited or stopped entirely by the clan who owned that resource until fish were given a chance to recover.
 During this time other resources were utilised for food.
 This ensured the sustained use of the resources available to them.
 As with most other Kulin territories, penalties such as spearings were enforced upon trespassers.
 Today, traditional clan locations, language groups and borders are no longer in use and descendants of Woiwurrung Tribes including the Wurundjeri tribe people live within modern day society.

-Tribes / Clans
+Tribes and clans

 It is generally considered that before European settlement, six separate clans existed: